skip to main content

 Your doctor will use these test results to help determine the presence and extent or stage of esophageal cancer.

 If these tests are not suspicious for cancer, no further steps may be needed.
 However, your doctor may want to monitor the area during future visits.
-Barrett's esophagus frequently requires six-month follow-up and/or monitoring.
+Barrett's esophagus frequently requires close follow-up and/or monitoring.
 Your doctor will use upper endoscopy to determine if your condition progresses to dysplasia.

 How is esophageal cancer treated?